mooflu/shaaft/Menu.md

 Click on the resolution numbers to change and then click on the check box to activate the resolution you selected.

-### Grab mouse

-When checked and in windowed mode the mouse cursor will not be able to leave the window.

 ### Show FPS

 When checked shows the number of frames per second (top right) the game is displaying.
 It's a crude way to measure how fast your computer and graphics card are.